Nutukas: Terminology

 nuvttot or gállohat; nuvtaga; novhtehke or gejhkehke; пиматҍ (pimat'); nu'trneǩ; njuuppâh; guobok; and nuuhtahka, most of which apparently derive from a Proto-Samic *nu(v)ttVkke̮.
 Finnesko is an antiquated word coming from Norwegian.
 In contemporary Norwegian (both Bokmål and Nynorsk), nutukas are referred to as skaller.
-In Swedish, the boots are referred to as bällingsko or "bell shoes," while in Russian they are called пимы (pimy).
+In Swedish, the boots are referred to as bällingsko (bälling = reindeer's leg skin), while in Russian they are called пимы (pimy).
 Nutukas are also traditionally used by Tornedalians.
 In Meänkieli they are called siepakka or nutukka.

 Variations

 The style and form of nutukas varies depending on the cultural area and the wearer.
 Similar footwear is used by other indigenous peoples of the Eurasian Arctic: